There are scams and tricksters out there making the process even harder for buyers. As if buying a house wasn’t tough enough!

 Noticing red flags

 Also, be cautious of estate agents that push their in-house mortgage advisor, you are not obliged to use them, and is probably commission-driven on their part.
 Far better to seek independent advice from a mortgage advisor.
 Your choice shouldn’t affect your success in securing the property.
+Get a mortgage quote below.

 New build holding deposit scams